nuxeh/tdlib-sys/README.md

  - `libssl`
  - `libz`

+Build tools required:

+ - `Cmake`

-# Statically linked builds
+## Statically linked builds

 The feature `bundled_deps` can be used on any platform to use `zlib` and `openssl` bundled and build statically by the respective `sys` crate.

-This is an easy solution for building on Windows and OSX.
+This does not require the installation of either of the dependencies on the host system, so is an easy solution for building on Windows and OSX.

+This still requires standard build tools, and additionally the following to be
+installed:

+ - `perl`